jwsbck/gyroidos.github.io/_docs/background.md

 like Debian inside containers and neither requiring tedious OS modifications, massive hardware device virtualization nor a container foreground-background model.

-This makes trust\|me more lean, easier to maintain and easier to apply on a wide range of x86 and ARM platforms.
+This makes GyroidOS more lean, easier to maintain and easier to apply on a wide range of x86 and ARM platforms.
-As trust\|me was always developed as a security-centric solution, we designed a modular privileged virtualization layer and moved all components, critical yet not necessarily required as part of this layer to a less privileged core container (e.g., update functionalities, remote management).
+As GyroidOS was always developed as a security-centric solution, we designed a modular privileged virtualization layer and moved all components, critical yet not necessarily required as part of this layer to a less privileged core container (e.g., update functionalities, remote management).
 Further, we target not only the separation of critical user space execution contexts, but also platform security.
 As a result, our code base supports features like full disk encryption, secure and measured boot with remote attestation using a TPM.
-We integrate a customizable PKI into trust\|me builds that allow not only kernel and module signing, but also signing the virtualization layer and all containers.
+We integrate a customizable PKI into GyroidOS builds that allow not only kernel and module signing, but also signing the virtualization layer and all containers.
 We are also developing functionality for two-factor authentication to bind containers and their data encryption to Secure Elements, and for leveraging TEEs for storing cryptographic keys and executing ciphers within hardware-isolated boundaries.

-A detailed introduction to the core concepts of the OS-Level virtualization and separation of privileged instances in trust\|me is provided in [this slideset](https://github.com/trustm3/trustme_main/raw/master/doc/trustme.pdf).
+A detailed introduction to the core concepts of the OS-Level virtualization and separation of privileged instances in GyroidOS is provided in [this slideset](https://github.com/trustm3/trustme_main/raw/master/doc/trustme.pdf).
 The document is centered around the legacy Android-based version of trust\|me, however the core concepts apply likewise to the current version.